FrankFK/FrankFK.github.io/_posts/2023-09-03-hexafour-06-types-conditions.md

 ![An input window for numerical input.
 Values between 0 and 7 are allowed.
 The mouse arrow is on the Cancel button.](/assets/images/hexafour/WoopecNumInputCancel.png)

-For simple values there are the data types int, double and string in C#.
-But a variable can also have the value null.
-What exactly is this?
-You can use the type int or int?, what is the difference?
-And how can you use if and else to execute different parts of the program?
+C# provides many data types.
+For example double, int and string.
+A string variable can have the value null.
+This null value has a few pitfalls to be aware of.
+Value types like int and double cannot be null, but you can define nullable value types.
+This post explains that in more detail with simple examples.
+At the end it will be explained how to use if and else statements to execute different parts of the program.

 <!--more-->